Training technologically empowered forces

-Please note: Applications for IT²EC 2026 will close on Monday 20th October 2025.
+Please note: Applications for ITEC 2026 will close on Monday 20th October 2025.

 What are the conference tracks?

-The Human Performance track will explore how we train the human for the speed of technology at every rank, considering areas such as cognitive resilience, decision-making and trust in autonomous or AI-enabled teammates.
+The Human Performance track will explore how we train the human at the speed of technology at every rank, considering areas such as cognitive resilience, decision-making and trust in autonomous or AI-enabled teammates.
 This theme will uncover how we rapidly train and upskill on the battlefield for the both the technologies they will use and those they will face.
 We invite you to submit proposals addressing topics such as human-machine teaming, competency-based training, performance assessment, training effectiveness analytics, and related topics.

 Addressing the urgent need for agile training in rapidly evolving landscapes, the Emerging Solutions track will showcase forward-thinking concepts, pilot programmes and operational case studies that address the challenge of aligning training with both rapid technological advancement and evolving procurement cycles.
 This track welcomes proposals on training solutions of topics such as synthetic environments, autonomous and uncrewed systems, drones and counter-drone training, low-cost adaptive solutions.
 It also encourages insights from recent conflicts where the pace of battlefield innovation demands agile, continuous upskilling as systems are continuously replaced or upgraded.